cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The mappings in this section are suitable for constructing either nonuniform or random oracle encodings using the constructions of {{roadmap}}.

+Note that mappings in this section are mutually incompatible: the point that results from a given input depends on the mapping being used.

 ## Interface

 The generic interface shared by all mappings in this section is as follows: